1Password/scim-examples/docker/README.md

 <br>

-After thatâ€™s set up, you can do the following (using the alternate command for the stack deployment if using Google Workspace as your identity provider):
+After that's set up, you can do the following (using the alternate command for the stack deployment if using Google Workspace as your identity provider):

 ```bash
 # enter the swarm directory